krateoplatformops/github-provider-kog-chart/docs/troubleshooting.md

 workflows.github.krateo.io                      2025-06-12T16:24:24Z
 ```

-Note: if you confifure to install just a subset of `restdefinitions`, you may not see all of the above CRDs.
+Note: if you configure to install just a subset of `restdefinitions`, you may not see all of the above CRDs.

 ## Checking controllers